Startup-Nights/website/content/pages/terms-and-conditions.md

             or gross negligence.
 Startup Nights strives to notify its customers of force majeure cases as quickly as possible.
           - >-
-            4.5 The order confirmation does not grant access to the virtual event.
-Rather it contains a passcode, which can be used to redeem the ticket on the official Startup Nights website [insert link].
-The tickets can be redeemed from one week prior to the event.
-          - >-
-            4.6 Startup Nights is not responsible for any loss or damage as a result of a substitution, alteration, cancellation or postponement of an event.
+            4.5 Startup Nights is not responsible for any loss or damage as a result of a substitution, alteration, cancellation or postponement of an event.
 As such, Startup Nights reserves the right to alter or modify the advertised speakers, topics, and/or formats as well as